osism/ansible-collection-services/roles/tang/README.rst

    The tang service and process name

-.. zuul:rolevar:: systemd_destination
+.. zuul:rolevar:: tang_systemd_destination
    :default: /lib/systemd/system

    The default systemd path

-.. zuul:rolevar:: tang_port
+.. zuul:rolevar:: tang_server_port
    :default: 80

    The default port for tang is 80, which is normally reserved for webservices